TraCR-National-UTC/TraCR-TMF/README.md

 # **TraCR TMF**

-This repository contains a set of modular notebooks exploring different approaches to applying Large Language Models (LLMs) for cybersecurity threat intelligence, with a focus on Retrieval-Augmented Generation (RAG), In-Context Learning (ICL), and Vector Store Indexing techniques.
+This repository contains a set of modular notebooks exploring different approaches to applying Large Language Models (LLMs) for cybersecurity threat intelligence, with a focus on Retrieval-Augmented Generation (RAG), In-Context Learning (ICL), Vector Store Indexing, and Supervised Learning techniques.

 ## **Overview**

 With the rise of sophisticated cyber threats, traditional data processing pipelines often fail to capture the complex and multimodal nature of cyber incident data.
 This project presents a comparative and complementary approach using LLM-powered pipelines to enhance cyber threat detection, classification, and reporting—especially for transportation systems and critical infrastructure.

-The repository consists of three main components:
+The repository consists of four main components:

 * **RAG Pipeline (`RAG.ipynb`)**: Implements a retrieval-augmented generation pipeline that integrates external threat knowledge bases with LLMs to generate context-aware responses.